lhogie/byransha/README.md

 # byransha
-Byransha aims to explore the relevance of the graph approach in the context of software development.
-He is particularly interested in the case of web software, for which graphs can be used, at least, for data structuring, persistence, and user interface organization.
+Byransha is a framework for Web applications which relies on the concept of "graph" everywhere it proves relevant.
+In particular, within Byransha, graphs are used to organize both technical and business data, to implement data persistence, and to drive the workflow of the user interface.

+Byransha consists of:
+- a Java backend exposing a set of JSON services
+- a Web (TypeScript/React.js) frontend

-The first use case and initial motivation for this project is to provide the I3S laboratory with an HR dashboard.
-Rather than opting for a classic design around a relational database and a web framework (such as Spring), we chose to explore recent graph-oriented techniques, something we had started in recent projects, notably through the use of Neo4j.
+The first use case and initial motivation for this project is to provide the I3S laboratory with an human resources dashboard.

 # Configuration
 ## Development frontend
 To run the frontend locally in development mode, ensure you have [Bun](https://bun.sh) installed.